thomas-sim/Hevy-Insights/README.md

 # Future Goals

 - Display time on Workout cards like "1h 15m" instead of "75 minutes"
-- Translations for other languages
-- Settings page where the user can select translations and other preferences (date format, theme, etc.)
 - Better logging
 - Replace localStorage with HTTP cookie